-(a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 24, 2015 at 3 o'clock in the afternoon at the Roof Deck (Function Room No. 3) of the Prestige Tower located along Ortigas Jr. Road in Ortigas Center, Pasig City.
+- (a) The Annual Stockholders' Meeting of Supercity Realty Development Corporation (the "Company" or "SRDC") will be held on Wednesday, June 29, 2016.
+The time and venue will be announced shortly as soon as physical arrangements have been finalized.

-The Company's office and mailing address is at 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY

-(b) The approximate date on which information statement shall be sent or given to security holders is on June 03, 2015.
+The Company's office and mailing address is at 41st FLOOR JOY NOSTALG CENTER, NO. 17 ADB AVENUE ORTIGAS CENTER, PASIG CITY - (b) The approximate date on which information statement shall be sent or given to security holders is on June 08, 2016.